 This hearing determines how much your bail is based on your charges.
 A gun charge defense attorney from our Las Vegas team can petition the judge to lower your bail so that you may be released from jail on more reasonable terms.

-Having a lawyer negotiate lower bail can help you be able to continue regular daily activities, such as going to work, preparing for your flight back to your home state, or going to college/university.
+Having a lawyer negotiate lower bail can help you continue regular daily activities, such as going to work, preparing for your flight back to your home state, or going to college/university.

 #3.
 Pretrial Conferences

-During pretrial conferences, your criminal defense attorney will be able to review the evidence provided by the prosecution team.
+During pretrial conferences, your criminal defense attorney can review the evidence provided by the prosecution team.
 Once they understand the case being made against you, they can start negotiating with the prosecutor to reach a plea bargain.

 #4.
 Preliminary Hearings